 FirstLook is comprised of up to four segments, each approximately four to seven minutes in length.
 Segment four, the first section of FirstLook, begins approximately 20 to 25 minutes prior to the advertised show time and generally includes local advertising.
 Segment three typically begins approximately 18 minutes prior to the advertised show time and features primarily 15 or 30-second local advertisements.
 Segment three also includes a two and one-half minute entertainment content segment.
 Segment two and segment one run closest to the advertised show time and feature primarily national advertising inventory.
-Both segment two and segment one include a two and one-half minute entertainment content segment provided by our content partners, along with national 30 or 60 second (or in some cases longer) advertisements.
-Segment two and segment one begin approximately 13 minutes and eight minutes, respectively, before the advertised show time.
+Both segment two and segment one include a two and one-half minute entertainment content segment provided by our content partners, along with national 30 or 60 second (or in some cases longer) advertised show time